ALL ABOUT GREEN TEA EXTRACT

 Those with the following health conditions are recommended to be advised by a physician: anxiety, anemia, glaucoma, cancer, skin disorders, bleeding disorders, hormone-related ailments, osteoporosis, Irritable Bowel Syndrome, or conditions of the heart, liver, or kidney.
 Individuals that are taking prescription drugs, undergoing major surgery, or who are at a greater risk of experiencing strokes, heart attacks, or atherosclerosis are also advised to seek medical consultation prior to use.

 Prior to using Green Tea Botanical Extract, a skin test is recommended.
 This can be done by diluting 1 Tsp.
-Green Tea Extract in 1 tsp. distilled water and applying a dime-size amount of this blend to a small area of skin that is not sensitive.
+Green Tea Extract in 1 tsp. distilled water and apply a dime-size amount of this blend to a small area of skin that is not sensitive.
 Green Tea Botanical Extract must never be used near the eyes, inner nose, and ears, or on any other particularly sensitive areas of skin.
-Potential side effects of Green Tea Botanical Extract include confusion, convulsions, diarrhea, dizziness, headache, heartburn, irritability, irregular heartbeat, nervousness, nausea, ringing in the ears, sleep problems, tremor, and vomiting.
+Potential side effects of Green Tea Botanical Extract include confusion, convulsions, diarrhea, dizziness, headache, heartburn, irritability, irregular heartbeat, nervousness, nausea, ringing in the ears, sleep problems, tremors, and vomiting.

 Those seeking medical care to manage moods, behaviors, or disorders should treat this product as a complementary remedy rather than a replacement for any medicinal treatments or prescriptions.
-In the event of an allergic reaction, discontinue use of the product and see a doctor, pharmacist, or allergist immediately for a health assessment and appropriate remedial action.
+In the event of an allergic reaction, discontinue the use of the product and see a doctor, pharmacist, or allergist immediately for a health assessment and appropriate remedial action.
 To prevent side effects, consult with a medical professional prior to use.

 New Directions Aromatics Inc.